 Catalysts Affecting the Price of the Mexican Peso

-Mexico is the world’s 9th biggest producer of oil meaning that the country is reliant upon its natural resources.
-The Mexican Peso is therefore tightly correlated to other currencies which are based on their commodities such as the Colombian Peso and the Brazilian Real.
-The inter-dependence between these currencies makes energy fluctuations more important and traders should be particularly aware of any data which moves the markets for natural gas and crude oil – in particular the US Oil Inventory Report which is released weekly and which can have a major impact upon the USD/MXN pairing.
-Prospective investors in the Mexican Peso should also pay attention to the data releases from the Banco de Mexico, the nation’s central bank, which meets on 8 occasions through the year to discuss monetary policy in the country and to announce updates to the policy through press releases.
-These meetings are generally scheduled to be head between 24 and 72 hours after decisions have been issued by the US Federal Reserve, and this only serves to highlight how important the inter-dependence between Mexico and the United States is.
+Mexico is the world’s ninth biggest producer of oil, meaning that the country is reliant upon its natural resources.
+The Mexican Peso is therefore tightly correlated to other currencies that are based on its commodities, such as the Colombian Peso and the Brazilian Real.
+The interdependence between these currencies makes energy fluctuations more important, and traders should be particularly aware of any data that moves the markets for natural gas and crude oil – in particular the US Oil Inventory Report, which is released weekly, and which can have a major impact upon the USD/MXN pairing.
+Prospective investors in the Mexican Peso should also pay attention to the data releases from the Banco de Mexico, the nation’s central bank, which meets on eight occasions through the year to discuss monetary policy in the country, and to announce updates to the policy through press releases.
+These meetings are generally scheduled to be held between 24 and 72 hours after decisions have been issued by the US Federal Reserve, and this only serves to highlight how important the interdependence between Mexico and the United States is.